DeaTh-G/surfboard-templates/README.md

 The latest it has been seen is in releases of Puyo Puyo Tetris.

 # sbb-template
-`SurfBoard Binary (*.sbb)` is a seemingly defunct format found in entries in the `Ryu ga Gotoka` series of games using the `Old Engine`.
+`SurfBoard Binary (*.sbb)` is a seemingly defunct format found in entries in the `Ryu ga Gotoku` series of games using the `Old Engine`.
 SurfBoard has seemingly been abandoned by the studio, as games running on the `Dragon Engine` do not use the format anymore.

 # Other versions
 `(*.sbcene)`, `(*.srd)`, `(*.svo)` are formats used by `Chunithm Card Maker` made in Unity.
 The formats are not very well researched.